Dendrite International, Inc. v. Doe No. 3: Opinion

 The appellate court affirmed the Morris County court's opinion, finding that Dendrite's prima facie case did not merit the unmasking of Doe No. 3.
 The panel cited cases ruling that constitutional free speech protections extend to anonymous or pseudonymous comments made online, and stated that in order for Doe No. 3 to forfeit those protections, Dendrite had to demonstrate that the statements were defamatory in that they were both false and harmful.
 The court felt that Dendrite had not met these criteria.
 In measuring harm, the appellate court affirmed the trial court's use of the price of company shares on the stock market in the time period following the posting of the comments.

 In making a decision with regards to Doe No. 3, the court set forth a five-prong test for judges to apply in future cases when deciding whether to compel disclosure of an anonymous poster's identity: (1) the plaintiff must make good faith efforts to notify the poster and give the poster a reasonable opportunity to respond; (2) the plaintiff must specifically identify the poster's allegedly actionable statements; (3) the complaint must set forth a prima facie cause of action; (4) the plaintiff must support each element of the claim with sufficient evidence; and (5) "the court must balance the defendant's First Amendment right of anonymous free speech against the strength of the prima facie case presented and the necessity for the disclosure of the anonymous defendant's identity."
 Dendrite's claim was rejected because it failed to produce adequate evidence of the harm element of the defamation claim as required by the fourth prong of the test.
-The five prongs had been offered by an amicus brief from Public Citizen, the American Civil Liberties Union, and the ACLU of New Jersey.
+The five prongs had been offered by an amicus brief by Paul Alan Levy from Public Citizen, the American Civil Liberties Union, and the ACLU of New Jersey.

 These guidelines build upon the summary judgment standard, but provide additional protection in that they allow the court to "balance" the defendant's rights against the strength of the plaintiff's prima facie case.
 The standard set by this case has been applied to several others, some in states other than New Jersey, including Indiana.